VYeadon/2DMazeSolver-AStarAlgorithim/README.txt

 Solving a maze

+To run execute the jar from the command line with the path to one of the test mazes in the resource folder as an argument.
+Here is an example:

+java -jar Gentrack Maze Technical Test V5 - Vincent Yeadon.jar "C:\Users\bbtvi\Documents\MazeSolver\src\main\resources\Samples\sparse_large.txt"
 ==============

 The idea here is to write a program to solve simple mazes.
 The mazes are given in